uviclibraries/vr-360tours/activity-marzipano.md

 Note: Marzipano tours are based on HTML and javascript files and require a web hosting service to publish and view

 1. Go to [https://www.marzipano.net/](https://www.marzipano.net/){:target="_blank"} and click **Marzipano Tool** in the top-right corner.
 Click **Start**
 2. Download some or all of the following 360 images (or use your own 360 images).
-Please note which folder they are downloaded into on your conputer so you can find them
+Please note which folder they are downloaded into on your computer so you can find them
     -   [Image 1](http://web.uvic.ca/~rmccue/360-1.jpg){:target="_blank"}: A convocation photo
     -   [Image 2](http://web.uvic.ca/~rmccue/360-images/stacks.jpg){:target="_blank"}: Library stacks
     -   [Image 3](http://web.uvic.ca/~rmccue/360-images/3rd_floor_foyer.jpg){:target="_blank"}: DSC library 3rd floor, top of stairs